octo-technology/tezos-academy/src/Chapters/ChapterRecords/course.md

 # Chapter 9 : Records

+<dialog character="pilot">Thanks for the coordinates but I'm not sure I understand which value correspond to wich component.
+You may want to be more explicit.</dialog>

-Records are like Javascript object.
-They hold a set of key/data pairs.
+Records are like tuples but with named parameters.
+In other words, they hold a set of key/data pairs.
 To instanciate a record, you must first declare its type as follow :

 ```
 type user is
   record [
     id : nat;
     is_admin : bool;
     name : string
   ]
 ```